Nursing and healthcare are consistently evolving with new technology, research and legislation.

 Webster's RN-BSN completion curriculum focuses on holistic health promotion for the individual student, the profession, the individual client, the family, groups, and the community.
 The faculty represents a variety of healthcare backgrounds, ensuring each student's exposure to diverse perspectives.
 Webster University places a strong emphasis on the nurse's personal development, the needs and future of the profession and the broad, accountable nursing role that is needed and expected by today's health care consumer.

-Our RN-BSN completion program is offered online or onsite with part-time, eight-week sessions.
+Our RN-BSN completion program is offered online with part-time, eight-week sessions.
 We are currently considering applicants who hold an unencumbered license as a registered nurse in any of the following states: Arizona, Arkansas, Colorado, Georgia, Iowa, Illinois, Kansas, Kentucky, Missouri, Montana, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Texas, Virginia and West Virginia.
-Registered nurses residing in Illinois and Kansas, who are licensed in Missouri and can complete applicant experiences in Missouri, are also eligible to apply.

 Program graduates are employed at highly regarded organizations including BJC Health Care, SSM Health Care, Mercy, St. Luke’s Hospital, St. Anthony's Hospital and the Veteran’s Administration Health System in careers as clinical nurses, nurse administrators, nurse educators, and nursing faculty.